Festivals and celebrations (New Zealand)

 Introduction

-New Zealand observes many different festivals and celebrations throughout the year.
-These include arts, music and film festivals, as well as traditional celebrations like Easter and Christmas.
+Aotearoa New Zealand observes many different festivals and celebrations throughout the year.
+These include arts, music and film festivals, as well as traditional celebrations like Matariki and Eid al-Fitr.
 Some of these special days are also public holidays.

 Festivals

-The Chinese Lantern Festival, Festival of Lights, Pasifika Festival, and Te Matatini (kapa haka) festival are just some of the festivals we celebrate in New Zealand.
+Te Matatini (kapa haka), Chinese Lantern Festival and Festival of Lights, are just some of the festivals we celebrate in New Zealand.
 The websites below have information about these and more.

 NZ History